 - Hand hold the camera and move it slightly during the exposure.

-- You might even try taking a photo that is intintally out of focus and just capture color.
+- You might even try taking a photo that is intently out of focus and just captures color.
 Play around with the degree of focus and see what happens.

 Overall, allow yourself to appreciate unexpected results.